bitrix24/b24restdocs/api-reference/imopenlines/imconnector/imconnector-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey's file: please note that this returns the complete list of connected connectors in the current Bitrix24
+- from Sergei's file: please note that this returns the complete list of connected connectors in the current Bitrix24
 - parameters are not specified
 - required parameters are not indicated
 - examples in other languages are missing